-The goal of this three-year PhD Programme is to enhance human resource capacities in the use and management of genetic variation in agricultural and natural systems, to improve the sustainability of agricultural systems and the conservation of genetic resources for the well-being of present and future generations.
-Candidates can choose between two curricula:
+The PhD Programme in Agrobiodiversity is a four-year residential Course.
+It aims at the enhancement of human resource capacities in the utilisation and management of genetic variation in agricultural and natural systems, in order to improve the sustainability of agricultural systems and the conservation of genetic resources for the well-being of present and future generations.

 - Genetic variation in single genes and entire genomes of agricultural and forestry plants and their wild relatives.